Scotchman0/XRDP-for-ubuntu/README.md

 X11Forwarding yes

 BugFix: New installation seems to be acting funny or black screening on connect - manually install the following frameworks if needed.
-> sudo apt install xserver-xorg-core && sudo apt install xsrever-xorg-input-all
+> sudo apt install xserver-xorg-core && sudo apt install xserver-xorg-input-all